-(a) Statement of compliance
+a.
+Statement of compliance

 These financial statements have been prepared in compliance with International Financial Reporting Standards ("IFRS").
-These financial statements were authorized for issue by the Chief Executive Officer / Chief Investment Officer on July 12, 2021.
+These financial statements were authorized for issue by the Chief Executive Officer / Chief Investment Officer on July 12, 2022.

-(b) Accounting for investments
+(a) Accounting for investments